worthingtonjg/gamejams/index.md

 ![metro squares](images/metrosquares.jpg)

 This was my first game that I published in the windows store.
+The funny thing is, these first few games, aren't really using any sort of game framework at all but just the Metro Xaml UI that came out with Windows 8.

 #### Developer Notes